GhentCDH/annotated-text/docs/components/-guides/markdown.md

 # Markdown Text

 Markdown text is supported in the `AnnotatedText` component.
-You can use the `MarkdownTextAdapter` to render plain text with
+You can use the `MarkdownTextAdapter` to render plain text.

+The positions of the annotations are based on the absolute text, so markdown is stripped out when calculating the positions of the annotations.

+f.e. ```abc **test** def``` will have the annotation on the text `test` at position 4-8.

+## Use

 ```typescript
 import { createAnnotatedText, MarkdownTextAdapter } from "@ghentcdh/vue-component-annotated-text";